 - 1 Press Menu, 6, 3, 4.

-- 2 Press cor cor to select On or Off.
+- 2 Press or to select on or off.

 - 3 Press Set.

 - 4 Press Stop/Exit.

 Notification

 Notification feature allows a receive notification message to be transmitted to the sending station to indicate successful reception of the I-Fax.